Varese

 Varese (/vəˈreɪzeɪ, -zi/ və-RAY-zay-,_---zee, /vɑːˈreɪseɪ/ var-AY-say; /it/ or /it/; Varés /lmo/; Baretium; archaic Väris) is a city and comune in north-western Lombardy, northern Italy, 55 km north-west of Milan.
-The population of Varese in 2018 was 80,559.

 It is the capital of the Province of Varese.
 The hinterland or exurban part of the city is called Varesotto.

+On 1 January 2025, the province of Varese counted 881,907 inhabitants, while the city itself counted 79,226 inhabitants.

 Geography

-The city of Varese lies at the foot of Sacro Monte di Varese, part of the Campo dei Fiori mountain range, that hosts an astronomical observatory, as well as the Prealpino Geophysical Centre.
-The village which is in the middle of the mountain is called Santa Maria del Monte because of the medieval sanctuary, which is reached through the avenue of the chapels of the Sacred Mountain.
+The city of Varese lies at the foot of Sacro Monte di Varese, part of the Campo dei Fiori mountain range, which hosts an astronomical observatory, as well as the Prealpino Geophysical Centre.
+The village, which is in the middle of the mountain, is called Santa Maria del Monte because of the medieval sanctuary, which is reached through the avenue of the chapels of the Sacred Mountain.
 Varese is situated on seven hills: the San Pedrino Hill, the Giubiano Hill, the Campigli Hill, the Sant'Albino Hill, the Biumo Superiore Hill, Colle di Montalbano (Villa Mirabello) and the Hill of Miogni.
 The city also looks over Lake Varese.